zxdvd/blog/content/devops/docker: dockerfile tips.md

 - chown supports.
 From docker 17.09, you can use `COPY --chown=user:group` to change owner of added files.
 It saves an extra `RUN chown`.

+### docker buildkit features
+The docker buildkit is integrated to docker since 18.06.
+You can enable it via `DOCKER_BUILDKIT=1 docker build`.

+And for dockerfile, you need to add `#syntax=docker/dockerfile:1.2` at beginning to enable it.

+#### mount cache
+Sometimes, you may want to share some directories across multiple building, for example, yarn cache directory, maven cache, go build cache, pip download cache.
+The dockerfile doesn't support feature like `docker run -v host_volume:container_volume`.
+However, the buildkit supports `RUN --mount=type=cache,target=/xxxx` sytax so that `/xxxx` directory will be cached and reused across buildings.
+For example:

+    RUN --mount=type=cache,target=/root/.m2 mvn clean package

+By this way, the downloaded packages will be cached in `/root/.m2` volume.
+This volume is shared even though you changed dockerfile name or target image name.

 ### references
 - [docker doc: best practice - add or copy](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#add-or-copy)